Business growth strategies: 5 types, examples, and how to choose

 IF you apply a tactic to THIS phase of the customer lifecycle, THEN you expect an impact on THAT type of growth strategy.

-We’ve rounded up some examples of companies that achieved growth through a seemingly small tactic that yielded enormous payoff.
-Each of these examples should be understood in the context of the company where they were executed.
-While you can’t copy and paste their success, there's a lesson to be learned from each.
+We've rounded up examples of companies that achieved growth through a seemingly small tactic that yielded enormous payoff.
+You can't copy and paste their success, but there's a lesson in each.

 Zapier leveraged its multifaceted product personality through content marketing.
-The team takes every new integration on Zapier as a new opportunity to build authority through search and to appeal to a new audience on its blog.
+Every new integration is an opportunity to build search authority and appeal to a new audience on its blog.

 The company's blog reads like a collective guide to hundreds of tools, with specific titles like "How to Quickly Append Text to a Note in Evernote or OneNote from Your Browser" and "How to Automatically Generate Charts and Reports in Google Sheets and Docs."
 Zapier's strategy is to subtly make itself a content destination for the audiences of all these different tools.

-This strategy helped their blog grow from zero to over 600,000 readers in just three years.
+This strategy helped their blog grow from zero to over 600,000 users in just three years.
 The blog continues to grow as new tools and integrations are added to Zapier.

-Remember the days when people used to hand out business cards?
-(Oh, and then they needed to be reprinted every time your contact info changed).
-LinkedIn launched an online version of this process to maintain professional contacts while also employing a “six degrees of separation” concept for people to grow their networks.
+Remember handing out business cards?
+LinkedIn launched an online version of this process to maintain professional contacts while employing a "six degrees of separation" concept for people to grow their networks.

-In the very beginning, the concept of contact importing was new, though it’s commonplace now.
+In the very beginning, the concept of contact importing was new.
 LinkedIn aggressively used this strategy back in 2004.

 It became a cycle.
 This email would be sent out to the contacts of new users.
 Those contacts would sign up, and the email would go out to their contacts, and so on.
-LinkedIn found that a benchmark of four emails was needed before a user would sign up for a platform.
+LinkedIn found that a benchmark of four emails was needed before a user would sign up.
 Kind of a FOMO mentality among professionals.
 It worked: LinkedIn went from 500,000 users in 2004 to 2 million users in 2006.

 Takeaway: Look for innovative ways to use your existing user base and draw new users into your product.

-3. How Airbnb continued to scale by simplifying user reviews
+4. How Airbnb scaled by simplifying user reviews

 Airbnb's origin story is one of the infamous growth hacking tales.
-Founders Brian Chesky and Joe Gebbia knew their potential audience was already using Craigslist, so they engineered their own integration.
-This connection allowed hosts to double post their ads to Airbnb and Craigslist at the same time.
+Founders Brian Chesky and Joe Gebbia knew their audience was already on Craigslist, so they engineered an integration that allowed hosts to double post their ads to both platforms at once.

-While this integration got Airbnb off its feet, it’s not what allowed the brand to keep growing.
-You know how you check out reviews of a product before you buy?
-The same is true for staying in someone else’s house.
-The company’s review system became a critical factor in drawing guests to the platform.
-For 50% of bookings, guests visit a host profile at least once before booking a trip, and hosts with more than 10 reviews are 10X more likely to receive bookings.
+While this integration got Airbnb off its feet, it's not what allowed the brand to keep growing.
+The company's review system became the critical factor.
+For 50% of bookings, guests visit a host profile at least once before booking, and hosts with more than 10 reviews are 10X more likely to receive bookings.

 Airbnb grew its network of users by making reviewing really easy: